 Though the challenges to communicating are prevalent when participants work in different locations, even people working in the same building may have difficulty engaging in fruitful discussions.
 The following steps provide ideas to manage these challenges.

 - Identify specific people to whom you will assign the responsibility of fostering the development of your working group.
-These people will with and build the network of individuals participating in the collective reasoning process.
+These people will liaise with and build the network of individuals participating in the collective reasoning process.

 4. Developing an Extended Network